 STI Iloilo.
-In September 2014, the Parent Company established STI Iloilo with an initial capital of ₱5.0 million which was used to acquire in October 2014 the net assets of an STI school that was owned and operated by a franchisee in Jaro, Iloilo for ₱6.0 million.
-The transaction was accounted for as a business combination.
+In September 2014, the Parent Company established STI Iloilo with an initial capital of ₱5.0 million which was used to acquire in October 2014 the net assets of an STI school that was

 STI Lipa and STI Tanauan.
 In October 2014, the Parent Company acquired 100% of the outstanding capital stock of STI schools in Lipa and Tanauan, Batangas which were owned and operated by franchisees.
-The total acquisition cost amounted to ₱5.0 million and ₱1.0 million, respectively.
+The total acquisition cost amounted to P5.0 million and P1.0 million, respectively.

 STI Pagadian.
 In October 2014, Gillamac Information Technology Center Inc. (GITEC, a franchisee), the shareholders of GITEC and STI ESG entered into a deed of assignment whereby GITEC assigned its rights over the outstanding capital stock of STI Pagadian in exchange for the settlement of its debt to the Parent Company.
-In addition, the Parent Company also assumed the subscriptions payable of the shareholders of GITEC amounting to ₱15.0 million (see Note 14).
+In addition, the Parent Company also assumed the subscriptions payable of the shareholders of GITEC amounting to P15.0 million (see Note 14).

 STI Tagum.
-Also in October 2014, the Parent Company acquired the net assets of a school located in Tagum, Davao del Norte from GITEC in exchange for the settlement of the receivable from GITEC amounting to ₱2.1 million.
+Also in October 2014, the Parent Company acquired the net assets of a school located in Tagum, Davao del Norte from GITEC in exchange for the settlement of the receivable from GITEC amounting to $\mathbb{P}2.1$ million.
 The transaction was accounted for as a business combination.
-The difference between the fair value of the net assets acquired and the cost resulted in a gain amounting to ₱2.1 million which is presented as "Excess of fair values of net assets acquired over acquisition cost from a business combination" in the 2015 statement of comprehensive income.
+The difference between the fair value of the net assets acquired and the cost resulted in a gain amounting to $\mathbb{P}2.1$ million which is presented as "Excess of fair values of net assets acquired over acquisition cost from a business combination" in the 2015 statement of comprehensive income.